Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Feature extraction and selection method

 \section{Feature extraction and selection method}

-The proposed feature extraction and selection method designs an optimised input space through physics-guided feature extraction, statistical evaluation, and ranking and selection strategies, as illustrated in \Cref{fig:conceptual_framework}.
-In this framework, the term \textit{input space} consistently refers to the selected set of features extracted from sensor signals and used as input to an FCNN for impact energy prediction.
+The proposed method proceeds through a sequence of steps, each addressing a specific property of the descriptors: sensitivity to impact energy, independence, importance and robustness to noise. \Cref{fig:conceptual_framework} presents the complete overview, and the remainder of this section discusses each step in detail.
+Throughout, the term \textit{input space} refers to the selected descriptors extracted from the sensor signals and used as input to an FCNN for impact energy prediction.

 In the first step, candidate features \textit{x\textsuperscript{(0)}} are extracted to capture the dynamic behaviour of the structure under impact.
-This initial feature set is grounded in structural dynamics and composite material behaviour, ensuring that descriptors retain physical meaning.
-To represent complementary aspects of the response, features are derived from the time, frequency, and time–frequency domains, as detailed in the following section.
-This multi-domain design preserves physical traceability and yields potential energy indicators that provide a consistent basis for subsequent evaluation.
+This initial feature set is grounded in structural dynamics and composite material behaviour.
+Each descriptor is therefore expected to vary with impact energy as the structural response does, a behaviour confirmed later through exploratory data analysis.
+Features are derived from the time, frequency, and time–frequency domains to represent complementary aspects of the response.

-The second step evaluates whether candidate features \textit{x\textsuperscript{(0)}} respond to variations in impact energy by testing their statistical sensitivity through an F-test.
+The second step evaluates whether candidate features \textit{x\textsuperscript{(0)}} respond to variations in impact energy by testing their statistical sensitivity using an F-test.
 Features that do not show significant variation are discarded, leaving a reduced subset of energy indicators \textit{x\textsuperscript{(1)}}.
 A feedback loop addresses cases where no features pass the statistical test by returning to the extraction stage, where domain knowledge is applied to define new descriptors.
-The framework assumes that sensors capture relevant impact responses.
-If repeated iterations still fail to identify energy-sensitive features, this may suggest limitations in the sensing system, in which case adjustments to the sensor type, configuration, or placement could be considered.
+The method assumes that sensors capture relevant impact responses.
+If repeated iterations still fail to identify energy-sensitive features, this may suggest limitations in the sensing system, in which case adjustments to sensor type, configuration, or placement could be considered.

+The third step begins with Exploratory Data Analysis (EDA), which examines how each energy indicator behaves across the range of impact energies.
+Two properties guide the assessment: monotonicity, the degree to which a descriptor changes in a single direction, and trendability, the consistency of that change across energy levels.
+These trends test the expectations formulated during extraction, since they can be compared against the dynamics anticipated as excitation increases, such as amplitude scaling, saturation under non-linear response, and spectral redistribution.
+The assessment remains qualitative, yet it is decisive for judging whether the descriptors behave as the dynamics suggest.